Welcome to a guide on the best things to do in Rome, Italy’s captivating capital that effortlessly marries ancient history with modern-day charm.

 As I got off the Metro… I turned the corner and walked into Piazza del Popo as someone was playing the violin and instantly fell in love… it was out of a movie.

 The Piazza’s in Rome are incredible not only for their beauty but mostly as it is a meeting place for locals, a place to sit on a restaurant patio, or somewhere to drink your cappuccino (or wine) to people watch and see the world go by.

-Here are a few you HAVE to see… but per my #1 advice, don’t overplan to see them out the gates… just bump into them on your other ventures in the city.
-Hell I ran into one of the best ones by accident the first steps I had in Rome.
+Here are a few you have to see… but per my #1 advice, don’t overplan to see them out the gates… just bump into them on your other ventures in the city.
+Heck, I ran into one of the best ones by accident the first steps I had in Rome.
 Anyways… here is a good list of some to see.

 Campo de’ Fiori is one of the more well known piazza’s in Rome with bars, restaurants and a beautiful market that dates back to the middle ages.
 If you want to get some late night drinks, this is the spot.

 Piazza della Rotonda is well known as it is home to the Pantheon but it also has these perfect water fountains that I loved as much or more!

 Piazza Navona is maybe the most famous piazza as it has a ton of history dating back to markets, public games and is probably the most beautiful piazza in Rome.

 Piazza della Madonna del Monti is small but it is always packed with people as it is within site of the Colosseum.
 There are a couple great patios there so grab a beer, cappuccino, wine or gelato before heading to the Colosseum.

 Piazza di Spagna is an easy one as it is set on the base of the Spanish Steps.
 Not only are there the Spanish Steps but there is an incredible obelisk that is worth visiting just for itself.
 A little tip on the Spanish Steps… go late at night to have for yourself.
 I stumbled there after the bar and not one soul in site.